uwctri/SchedulingCalendar/readme.md

   * Purge old availability

 * Should a popover exist for titles that are too large for block area? (we need to show notes here too)
+  * Idea - Click to open a popover with all details.
+Don't auto hide.

 * Right side subject summary
 * Add docs to config.json